Please ensure Javascript is enabled for purposes of website accessibility

 A global movement that encourages our whole community to be involved in supporting people, their families and carers through serious illness or at the end of life.

 Do you want to connect with your Community?
 Are you passionate about helping people?
 Kalamunda Compassionate Communities connects neighbours to each other and can also provide a support network for those people in times of need, whether it be through illness, death or grief.
-To find out more information please email socialinclusion@kalamunda.wa.gov.au or phone the Community Development Officer Inclusive Communities on 9257 9958.
+To find out more information please email socialinclusion@kalamunda.wa.gov.au or phone the Place Lead on 9257 9958.

-Creating compassionate and caring neighbourhoods who support each other to help build strong, connected and happy communities to live, play and die in.
+Our vision is to create compassionate and caring neighbourhoods where people support one another through illness, death, and grief, helping to build strong, connected, and happy communities in which people can live, play, and die in.

-This support can be a simple as putting out the bins, dropping of some milk, helping with a doona cover, taking their dog for a walk, reading to the dying person or listening to their story.
+Support can be simple and human; putting out the bins, dropping off milk, helping with a doona cover, walking a dog, reading to someone who is dying, or taking the time to listen to their story.
+These small acts of kindness are the foundation of compassionate communities.

 Compassionate Communities: Heather and Tony's Story